-Mandatory employee benefits in Ireland (employer sponsored)
+Mandatory employee benefits in Ireland (employer-sponsored)

 Supplementary employee benefits in Ireland

-- Group Life Assurance / Death-in-Service Schemes – Many employers would provide this benefit as it tends to be one of the most cost effective, there is no tax implication for the employee on the premiums and it is of significant value as a protective measure should an employee pass away and leave their financial dependents encumbered by debt or significant loss of household income.
-The sum will generally depend on sector, 4 x base salary would be deemed a good level of benefit.
+- Group Life Assurance / Death-in-Service Schemes – Many employers would provide this benefit as it tends to be one of the most cost-effective, there is no tax implication for the employee on the premiums and it is of significant value as a protective measure should an employee pass away and leave their financial dependents encumbered by debt or significant loss of household income.
+The sum will generally depend on the sector, 4 x the base salary would be deemed a good level of benefit.
 These schemes are established under trust and the benefit can potentially be paid out quickly and outside of probate.

-- Group Income Protection – Less common than Group Life Assurance, primarily due to higher premium cost, this benefit is extremely meaningful as a means of providing a replacement income for employees who are long term ill or disabled and unable to continue in their role.
+- Group Income Protection – Less common than Group Life Assurance, primarily due to higher premium cost, this benefit is extremely meaningful as a means of providing a replacement income for employees who are long-term ill or disabled and unable to continue in their role.
 Insurers / Carriers will insure up to 75% of salary (inclusive of the state disability benefit).
-Employees serve a deferred period before claims payments commence; most commonly 26 weeks, this can be extended to 1 year and shortened to 13 weeks, which reduces or increases premium cost respectively.
+Employees serve a deferred period before claims payments commence; most commonly 26 weeks, this can be extended to 1 year and shortened to 13 weeks, which reduces or increases premium costs respectively.
 Ordinary employer and employee pension contributions can also be insured as well as the cost of Group Life Assurance premiums for the absent employee.
-Payments can continue up until retirement age where the employee remains verifiably unwell and unable to return to their role.
+Payments can continue up until retirement age when the employee remains verifiably unwell and unable to return to their role.
 There is no tax implication on premiums for the employee however the benefit paid under claim is taxable as income via payroll.

 - Group Medical & Dental – Private Medical Insurance remains one of the most popular benefits where paid partially or in full by the employer.
 Premiums paid by the employer on behalf of the employee are subject to taxation as a Benefit-In-Kind.
-There are 3 providers in the Irish Market Place and over 300 plans; at a company plan level, there are 3-6 plans per provider that are common to the employer paid plan market that include an EAP service, Digital / Online Doctor and good coverage for in-patient hospital stays, day case procedures, consultants visits and day to day benefits such as visits to GPs (Family Doctors), physiotherapists and other practitioners.
+There are 3 providers in the Irish Market Place and over 300 plans; at a company plan level, there are 3-6 plans per provider that are common to the employer-paid plan market that include an EAP service, Digital / Online Doctor and good coverage for in-patient hospital stays, day case procedures, consultants visits and day to day benefits such as visits to GPs (Family Doctors), physiotherapists and other practitioners.
 Dental Insurance is available in Ireland, but is far less common and generally a paid benefit offered to employees where there is an overseas parent company that is seeking to harmonize benefits with a home jurisdiction.
 Interest in this benefit has been slowly growing with domestic companies though too in recent years.
 Dental is also subject to Benefit-In-Kind taxation.
-The provision of wellness programs from these providers is an ancillary benefit of having a group scheme and app based mental and physical fitness can underpin and support and overall employer wellness strategy.
+The provision of wellness programs from these providers is an ancillary benefit of having a group scheme and app-based mental and physical fitness can underpin and support an overall employer wellness strategy.

 - Occupational Pensions / Company Pension / Group PRSA / Executive Pensions and Occupations Pensions under a Master Trust – For employers that do contribute to a pension for employees there are a number of structures available and the selection of which can depend on a number of factors including the business’s own structure, number of employees and headcount growth projection, remuneration and recruitment strategies, parent company practices in other jurisdictions and industry benchmarking.
-Across all sectors, for employers that do offer a pension with an employer contribution the average level is 6%, with an ordinary employee 5% contribution.
+Across all sectors, for employers that do offer a pension with an employer contribution the average level is 6%, with an ordinary employee’s 5% contribution.
 Additional employee voluntary contributions are also possible.

-- Subsidized Food / Social Committees and Events – This can include everything from vending machines, to juice and smoothie bars, baristas and coffee docks, onsite restaurants / canteen facilities and alcoholic beverages at weeks end or to mark special occasions.
-Sponsored events / work nights out and charity events are popular.
+- Subsidized Food / Social Committees and Events – This can include everything from vending machines to juice and smoothie bars, baristas and coffee docks, onsite restaurants/canteen facilities, and alcoholic beverages at week’s end or to mark special occasions.
+Sponsored events/work nights out and charity events are popular.